-ADCETRIS® (brentuximab vedotin) is indicated for treatment of patients with:
+ADCETRIS® (brentuximab vedotin) is indicated for treatment of adult patients with:

 - Classical Hodgkin lymphoma (HL) after failure of autologous hematopoietic stem cell transplantation (auto-HSCT) or after failure of at least two prior multi-agent chemotherapy regimens in patients who are not auto-HSCT candidates.

 - Classical HL at high risk of relapse or progression as post-auto-HSCT consolidation.

 - Systemic anaplastic large cell lymphoma (sALCL) after failure of at least one prior multi-agent chemotherapy regimen.

 Accelerated approval was granted for the sALCL indication based on overall response rate.
 Continued approval for this indication may be contingent upon verification and description of clinical benefit in confirmatory trials.

 - Primary cutaneous anaplastic large cell lymphoma (pcALCL) or CD30-expressing mycosis fungoides (MF) who have received prior systemic therapy.

 PROGRESSIVE MULTIFOCAL LEUKOENCEPHALOPATHY (PML): JC virus infection resulting in PML and death can occur in ADCETRIS-treated patients.